Why Supplemental Instruction

 Who do I contact with more questions?

-The SI Coordinators at SUNY Cortland, Jeanine Rose and Esa Merson, are also professional tutors in the Academic Support and Achievement Program (ASAP).
+The SI Coordinators at SUNY Cortland, Jeanine Rose and Susan Mayberry, are also professional tutors in the Academic Support and Achievement Program (ASAP).
 They are responsible for identifying the targeted courses, gaining faculty support, selecting the SI Leaders each semester, monitoring the quality of SI sessions, and evaluating the overall effectiveness of the SI program.
-Please email Jeanine (firstname.lastname@example.org) or Esa (email@example.com) with any additional questions.
+Please email Jeanine (email@example.com) or Susan (firstname.lastname@example.org) with any additional questions.